timhay68/secure-aws-config/README.md

 # Overview

-This project contains annotations for use in injecting values into bean properties from AWS Secrets Manager or AWS Parameter Store.
+This project contains annotations for use in injecting values into bean properties from one of two storage locations:
+* AWS Secrets Manager or
+* AWS Parameter Store.

 Project is licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).